-Shella is originally from St Louis, Seychelles, married with a 19-year-old son and serving as the Executive Director of The Guy Morel Institute, a training institute in the Seychelles.
-She chats to Cosmocreole about her career and how her passion has lead her to do great things to empower others.
+Shella is originally from St Louis, Seychelles, married with a 19-year-old son and was recently appointed as the new chief secretary of the Public Service Bureau.
+She has served as the Executive Director of The Guy Morel Institute, a training institute in the Seychelles.
+She chats to Cosmocreole about her career and how her passion has led her to do great things to empower others.

 Where do I start?
-It all started in 1991, as a science trainee teacher, after A’ Levels before I went to Australia to pursue further studies in Secondary Education, specialising in Applied and Biological Sciences, and upon my return to Seychelles, I started out as a Biology teacher at the Seychelles Polytechnic.
+It all started in 1991, as a science trainee teacher, after A’ Levels before I went to Australia to pursue further studies in Secondary Education, specialising in Applied and Biological Sciences.
+Upon returning to Seychelles, I started as a Biology teacher at the Seychelles Polytechnic.
 In 2000, I was promoted to Senior Lecturer of Biology and Head of the Science Department, and three years later, I was appointed as the course leader, a position which required me to deputise in the absence of the Head of School.
-After completion of my Master’s Programme in School Leadership, and following some education reform in 2006, I was appointed as the Director for the newly created School of Advanced Level Studies.
-In 2010, I joined the Seychelles Institute of Management as its Training and Development Manager, a strategic move, which required me to support my team, following a merger between the University of Seychelles and the Seychelles Institute of Management.
+After completing my Master’s Programme in School Leadership and following some education reform in 2006, I was appointed as the Director for the newly created School of Advanced Level Studies.
+In 2010, I joined the Seychelles Institute of Management as its Training and Development Manager.
+This strategic move required me to support my team, following a merger between the University of Seychelles and the Seychelles Institute of Management.
 In 2013 I became a Dean of Faculty at the University of Seychelles.
 Four years later, I was given the lead to create an in-service Institute called The Guy Morel Institute, and its board appointed me as its first Executive Director.
-A position I still occupied.

 I joined the teaching profession because I was very passionate about the empowerment and education of people.
 Twenty-nine years after I started, the passion has only grown stronger.
-I have dedicated a good part of my life to equip people with the knowledge and skills, and foster the development of values, attitudes, and behaviours that prompted people to make positive changes in their lives.
-I strongly believe that the empowering of people is the key to building high-performance teams, high performing organizations and stronger communities.
-In 2017, I received the Country, as well as the Indian Ocean Awards, for Africa’s Most Influential Woman in recognition of my achievements in Education and Training.
+I have dedicated a good part of my life to equipping people with the knowledge and skills and fostering the development of values, attitudes, and behaviours that prompted people to make positive changes in their lives.
+I strongly believe that empowering people is the key to building high-performance teams, high-performing organisations, and stronger communities.
+In 2017, I received the Country and the Indian Ocean Awards for Africa’s Most Influential Woman in recognition of my achievements in Education and Training.
 That was a proud moment.

 A Typical day at Work